liudf0716/xfrpc/CONTRIBUTING.md

 Contributing
 ================================================================================

-If you want to contribute to [apfree wifidog](https://github.com/liudf0716/apfree_wifidog), please follow these simple rules:
+If you want to contribute to [xfrp](https://github.com/kuntengrom/xfrp), please follow these simple rules:

 1. Press the fork button: